GSI-HPC/openssh-container-login/README.md

 # OpenSSH Container Login

 This example uses [Singularity][03] as container runtime.
-However this approach should be applicable to other container runtimes as well.
-Users specify an environment variable `SINGULARITY_CONTAINER` before executing `ssh` login in order to select a container on the login node. `sshd` executes a custom script to then launch the requested container as login environment.
+However this approach should be applicable to other container runtimes as well. **Users may specify an environment variable `SINGULARITY_CONTAINER` before executing `ssh` login in order to select a container on the login node.** `sshd` executes a custom script to then launch the requested container as login environment.

 From the `sshd_config` manual: